-- Budget - 2.
+- 1. Budget - 2.
 Overlapping Funding - 3.
-Ethics/Safety protection of human subjects, including safety and data monitoring - 4.
-Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement In addition to providing the required institutional DEIA statement, applicants are allowed to include additional information regarding their effort to promote DEIA. - 5.
-COI Disclosure Applicants must disclose any real or perceived COIs.
-If you have questions or concerns regarding COIs, please discuss with a Program Officer. - 6.
+Ethics/Safety-Protection of human subjects, including safety and data monitoring - 4.
+Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement-Is an institutional statement provided or a description of organizational policies relevant to DEIA priorities?
+Applicants may include additional information regarding their effort to promote DEIA. - 5.
+Conflict of Interest (COI) Disclosure-Applicants must disclose any real or perceived COIs.
+If you have questions or concerns regarding COIs, please contact the Program Officer. - 6.
 Other/Additional Comments for the Applicant - 7.
-Resubmission When reviewing a resubmission, evaluate the application as now presented, taking into consideration the responses to comments from the previous review group and changes made to the project, but basing your final score on the overall merits of the current proposal.
+Resubmission-When reviewing a resubmission, evaluate the application as now presented, taking into consideration the response to comments from the previous review group and changes made to the project, but base your final score on the overall merits of the current proposal.